corda/quickstart/quickstart-swisspost/README.md

 * ROU: Regional Operating Unit - Issuance of KYC records
 * Master : Obtains metadata of all transactions to be able to search for records
 * Bank: The entities that require the KYC data
-* Observer: a regulator who can view transaction metadata
+* Regulator: a regulator who can view transaction metadata

 To deploy the corda nodes after unit testing and following integration testing:
 * Run Gradle task "deployNodes".
 After that start the nodes by executing "runnodes" in the build directory.
 * To run nodes individually, from within the build/nodes/<entity> directory run java -jar corda.jar

+## Running the tests
+This suite provides a skeleton framework for doing integration and mock testing It also extends out to final testing with node deployments and a notary.

 ## Interacting with the nodes

+* Deploy the nodes with ./gradlew deployNodes and wait for the construction of the nodes
+* Go into the build/nodes directory and from within each party and notary startup via:
+If you wish to expose the JDBC endpoint for H2 then use this configuration in the node.conf h2Settings {
+    address: "localhost:12345"
+}

 ### Shell